ffbinaries/ffbinaries-node/readme.md

 You can run it from your code or through CLI.

 If `output` argument is specified the binary will be placed there.
-Otherwise it will default to `bin/{platform}` folder inside of ffbinaries module (which may be a global or local install).
+In CLI it will default to current working directory.
+Programatically the default is `bin/{platform}` folder inside of your copy of ffbinaries.

 If `platform` argument is missing the binary for current platform will be downloaded.